Past Civic Awards citations and recipients.

 She walks beside these people in their last months, ensuring that their affairs are guarded and their dignity maintained.
 She is truly a Guardian Angel.

 He was approached in the late eighties by the parents of an adolescent who was exhibiting disturbingly harmful sexual behaviours and from this encounter sprang the insight that only by addressing this behaviour could the abuse be stopped.

-Thus was born STOP, a South Island-wide organization that would provide the services needed to change the behaviour of people who have sexually harmed others, many of whom have experienced their own trauma including sexual abuse.
+Thus was born STOP, a South Island-wide organisation that would provide the services needed to change the behaviour of people who have sexually harmed others, many of whom have experienced their own trauma including sexual abuse.

-To the table he brought a unique set of professional and business skills as a social worker, therapist and accountant, buttressed by the robust entrepreneurial nous to provide strategic leadership and organizational stability to his team.
+To the table he brought a unique set of professional and business skills as a social worker, therapist and accountant, buttressed by the robust entrepreneurial nous to provide strategic leadership and organisational stability to his team.

-From an initial focus on adult male offenders, the organization has grown to include programmes for adolescents, girls, and even young children.
+From an initial focus on adult male offenders, the organisation has grown to include programmes for adolescents, girls, and even young children.
 The programmes have shown to be extraordinarily effective in preventing further harmful sexual behaviour.

 For over thirty years he and his dedicated team have been totally committed to this vision of making the community safe from harmful sexual behaviour, an extraordinary feat indeed.

 It is almost forty years since first they hoisted the Jolly Roger to the masthead of the good ship New Brighton.
 Over the decades they have brought fun, music and laughter to countless children and innumerable adults, and without once forcing anyone to walk the plank.